simojenki/bonob/README.md

 item | default value | description
 ---- | ------------- | -----------
 BONOB_PORT | 4534 | Default http port for bonob to listen on
-BONOB_WEB_ADDRESS | http://$(hostname):4534 | URL for bonob so that sonos devices can communicate. **This must be either the public IP or DNS entry of the bonob instance so that the sonos devices can communicate with it.**
+BONOB_URL | http://$(hostname):4534 | URL (including path) for bonob so that sonos devices can communicate. **This must be either the public IP or DNS entry of the bonob instance so that the sonos devices can communicate with it.**
 BONOB_SECRET | bonob | secret used for encrypting credentials
 BONOB_SONOS_AUTO_REGISTER | false | Whether or not to try and auto-register on startup BONOB_SONOS_DEVICE_DISCOVERY | true | whether or not sonos device discovery should be enabled